wintermute-cell/gorl/fw/core/assets/README.md

-# Module: assets
+# Core: assets

-The `assets` module is a wrapper around file loading operations such as `os.Open()` or `rl.LoadTexture()`.
+The `assets` package is a wrapper around file loading operations such as `os.Open()` or `rl.LoadTexture()`.
 These wrappers are usually drop in replacements for the original function.

-Using the `assets` module allows the usage of packfiles.
+Using the `assets` package allows the usage of packfiles.
 When `assets.UsePackfile()` is called at the start of the program, the program expects a `data.pack` file to be present in the build output, and will try to read all file data from that packfile.